telerik/kendo-vue-examples/README.md

+[Repo is archieve and examples are moved to https://github.com/telerik/kendo-vue]

 # Kendo UI for Vue Sample Projects

 This repository contains examples related to [Kendo UI for Vue](https://www.telerik.com/kendo-vue-ui) that are not part of the documentation or demos.
 They provide scenarios and answers to common how-to questions.
 For most of them, a component and some classes are the core of the example.